13305 views

 Since this is a tourist area, you should be careful in choosing a restaurant.
 There are several options to visit:

 Piazza del Popolo is one of the must-see sites in Rome.
-It has an impressive architecture with remarkable fountains, statues, churches, and an obelisk in the center of the square.
+It has impressive architecture with remarkable fountains, statues, churches, and an obelisk in the center of the square.
 Moreover, you can quickly discover the most important Roman sites within a footwalk with its great location.